w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Staking proxies

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is built using [substrate](https://substrate.io/), a modular system to efficiently build blockchains without having deep knowledge about blockchain technology.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is built using [substrate](https://substrate.io/), a modular system to efficiently build blockchains without having necessarily deep knowledge about blockchain technology.
 Within each module or `pallet` one can `call` different functions that have similar logic.
 For example, the staking pallet contains all functionalities related to staking such as bonding or unbonding funds.
 The combined information of pallets and calls constitutes an `extrinsic`, i.e. a transaction that is executed from outside the chain but that triggers an event within the chain.
 Continuing with the staking example, within the staking pallet one can bond funds and nominate some validators.
-At the end of an era the signature of such extrinsic might trigger a reward payout, this is an event inside the chain.
+The signature of such extrinsic might trigger a reward payout at the end of an era; this is an event inside the chain.
 This way of having transactions categorized within pallets and functionalities makes it possible to create accounts having special permissions also called **proxy accounts**.